Popular Types of Flooring

 Warranties and Guarantees

 You should look for two different warranties in your company search.
 A manufacturer's warranty protects you in case of a product defect, while an installer's warranty covers workmanship.
 Depending on the installer and flooring brand you pick, warranty protection could be limited to a fixed term.
 In other instances, it lasts for the life of the floor.
-Ask an installer about its warranty terms, including extensions that could give you longer coverage.
+Ask a company about its warranty terms, including extensions that could give you a few more years of coverage.

 Estimated Timeline